creitve/cartomatic/README.md

 About
 -----

+Work in progress.
+Please **DO NOT** use this software for settings up production servers.

 Scenarious which helps you setup server for [CS-Cart and Multi-Vendor](https://cs-cart.com/).
 Current version is 2.0.

 [![Cartomatic](https://raw.githubusercontent.com/cscart/server-ansible-playbooks/develop/cartomatic.png)](https://cs-cart.com)

-*Caution*: Work in progress.
-Please *DO NOT* use this software for settings up production servers.

 Features
 --------